 Becoming a tattoo artist can lead to an exciting career, but it can take some serious cash to get there.
 In this article, we’ll break down what costs you can expect along the way.

 Cost of Learning to Tattoo

-Most artists and shops are familiar with traditional apprenticeships.
+Most shops are familiar with traditional apprenticeships.
 You’ll get a feel of the atmosphere of the tattooing world by spending time with other artists and customers.

 2. Tattoo School: $5,000 - $15,000

-Tattoo schools teach you proper sanitation and cover simple designs.
-Because of this, some tattoo school graduates usually need additional training or an apprenticeship to learn more complicated tattooing techniques and styles.
+Tattoo schools teach you proper sanitation and cover simple designs - and only that.
+Tattoo school graduates usually need additional training or an apprenticeship to learn advanced tattooing.

 Tattoo schools get you making money faster than a traditional apprenticeship.
 Many of these schools can help you get a work placement in one of their associated walk-in shops (basic, small tattoos) after graduation.

 ConsYou will have to schedule time off of work and skip social events to the in-person classes, and you’ll be expected to pay fees upfront.
 You do not receive training in advanced techniques.

 3. Learning to Tattoo Online: "Free"